RedisLabs/redislabs-docs/content/rs/getting-started/getting-started-crdbs.md

     make sure that Docker has enough memory allocated in the Advanced section of Docker Settings.

-1. After the CRDB is created, you can now visit each cluster 1 at https://localhost:8443 and cluster 2 at https://localhost:8445.
+1. After the Active-Active database is created, you can now visit each cluster 1 at https://localhost:8443 and cluster 2 at https://localhost:8445.

-1. Make sure that each cluster has a CRDB member database with the name `database1`.
+1. Make sure that each cluster has an Active-Active database member with the name `database1`.

     In a real-world deployment, cluster 1 and cluster 2 would most likely be in separate data centers in different regions.
 However, for